kriserickson/solace-battleship/codelab.md

 Additionally, we modified the client-side controller app further so that it is no longer responsible for responding to board set requests.
 Instead of responding to the board set requests, all the client-side controller app has to do is listen for board set reponses.

 Now, the only state left on the client side application is the match flow.
-In the next lesson we'll finish up lifting this state into our
+In the next lesson we'll finish up lifting this state into our SCS application.

 Be sure to commit the changes you made to this branch by running `git commit -m "lesson8"`